-Over the last year and a half, we’ve all had to adjust at work – one of the biggest being office meetings.
+Over the last few years, we’ve all had to adjust at work – one of the biggest being office meetings.
 We’ve all become Zoom experts, you’ve got to have the right camera so people can see you, and when someone goes dark on Zoom but still is part of the meeting, you might think they’re just rude.

 But they might be on to something.